bbauska/zombiePolitics/README.md

 not only their unbearable victimization but also those larger social and political forces that speak to the callous hardening of a society that actively produces the needless suffering and death of its children.
-The moral nihilism of a market society, the move from a welfare to a warfare state, the persistent racism of the alleged “raceless” soci­ ety, the collapse of education into training, the deskilling of teachers and the mil­ itarizing of schools, the continued violations of civil liberties, the commodilication of knowledge, and the rise of a pernicious corporate state work together to numb us to the suffering of others, especially children.
+The moral nihilism of a market society, the move from a welfare to a warfare state, the persistent racism of the alleged "raceless" soci­ ety, the collapse of education into training, the deskilling of teachers and the mil­ itarizing of schools, the continued violations of civil liberties, the commodilication of knowledge, and the rise of a pernicious corporate state work together to numb us to the suffering of others, especially children.</p>

-The crisis of youth is symptomatic of the crisis of democracy, and it calls us to account as much for the threat that it poses as for the challenges and possibilities it invokes.
+<p>The crisis of youth is symptomatic of the crisis of democracy, and it calls us to
+account as much for the threat that it poses as for the challenges and possibilities it invokes.
 One way of addressing our collapsing intellectual and moral visions regarding young people is to imagine those policies, values, opportunities, and